bhill74/gmail_management/README.md

-# google_mail_management
+# Google Mail Management
-A collection of Google GMail utilities for management of threads, also uses access to GDrive.
+A collection of Google GMail utilities in google script for management of threads, also uses access to GDrive.